The impact of a work learning scholarship

 Anika started the scholarship, which included 60 days of work experience, in her fourth year of study.
 She was able to use the scholarship’s work experience towards the compulsory internship component of her degree, while also being paid for her work.

-“When I finished my placement in 2008, I was offered a position as a law clerk at WMD until I graduated and offered a lawyer position after I was admitted to practice law.
+“When I finished my placement in 2008, I was offered a position as a law clerk at WMD until I graduated and then a lawyer position after I was admitted to practice law.
 Since I was admitted to practice in 2009, I have been working exclusively in commercial law and litigation and have built up my experience in those areas while working at the firm.”

 Anika said that she loves meeting the WIL scholars each year who are studying and working at the firm.